balancer/code-review/rate-providers/SuperformRateProviders.md

 ## Conclusion
 **Summary judgment: USABLE**

-The Rate Providers should work well with Balancer pools.
+The Rate Providers should work as expected with Balancer pools.
+No portion of the price pipeline is upgradeable, and common manipulation vectors are mitigated by SuperVaults deleagating most of their core ERC-4626 vault functionality to the Yearn V3 TokenizedStrategy contract.